kbroman/github_tutorial/index.md

 statisticians with no history of use of version control, it can be hard to get started.
 This is a tutorial of sorts, to help.

+And you have now introduced another potential future collaborator to use git.

 [Saunak Sen](http://www.epibiostat.ucsf.edu/biostat/sen/index.html)
 got me started with version control (using subversion), and [Pjotr Prins](http://www.thebird.nl) got me to move from subversion to